collectSPACE: Messages

 Registered: Jan 2004

 I received a great email from Bob, it was quite informative and must have taken hours to write.
-I have asked his permission to post it here for all to see and learn from.
-Once I get his reply; hopefully I can post it here.
+He's given his permission to reprint it here.

-Hope all this gives you a good background on Apollo Insurance cvrs & I'd be glad to answer any other questions you may have.
-I am not an authority on Ins. cvrs & what knowledge I have I mostly got from Ken Havekotte.
+Hope all this gives you a good background on Apollo insurance covers and I'd be glad to answer any other questions you may have.
+I am not an authority on insurance covers and what knowledge I have I mostly got from Ken Havekotte.

 Ken Havekotte